 - Home Assistance cover up to two times per year

-Smartphone Screen Insurance is unique in the market as a credit card insurance offering, and it will cover you for screen repairs up to $500, with a 10% excess on the claim.
+Smartphone Screen Cover is unique in the market as a credit card insurance offering, and it will cover you for screen repairs up to $500, with a 10% excess on the claim.
 If the Smartphone is paid on a monthly contract, cover will start 30 days from the date of the first monthly payment on your card.

-The Priority Pass membership can be used by one supplementary cardholder as well as the primary account holder.
+The Priority Pass membership can be used by one Additional Platinum Card Member as well as the primary account holder.

-- Radisson Rewards Gold Elite status
+- Radisson Rewards Gold Elite

 - Hilton Honors Gold

-- Hertz Gold Plus Rewards Five Star
+- Hertz Gold Plus Rewards

-- Avis Preferred Plus
+- Avis Preferred

 Considering this card for Business-related transactions?